AgalmicVentures/Environment/scripts/README.md

 #### `AugmentLines.py`
 Augments lines of text (e.g. with a time stamp).

+#### `CheckPythonSyntax.py`
+Checks the syntax of a Python file without actually executing it.
+Exits with code 1 if it is not valid.

 #### `ConvertEpochTime.py`
 Converts an epoch time into UTC times for all possible divisors (seconds, milliseconds, microseconds, and nanoseconds).